openvinotoolkit/openvino/docs/install_guides/deployment-manager-tool.md

 4. Once all the parameters are set, type **g** and press **Enter** to generate the package for the selected target devices.
 To interrupt the generation process and exit the program, type **q** and press **Enter**.

-   The script successfully completes and the deployment package is generated in the output directory specified.
+   The script successfully completes and the deployment package is generated in the specified output directory.

 @sphinxdirective